 Lying next to Pelsall South Common with its acid grassland and relict heathland it plays a part in a wildlife corridor linking Cannock Chase down to the centre of Walsall.
 As such it is another important wildlife site in the Birmingham and Black Country Nature Improvement Area.

 Because the wood is quite small, it will not be open to visitors at all times.
 We will hold a number of events and activities there each year.
-Over the next couple of months we will be carrying out essential tree maintenance and access work in order to make it safe for visitors.
+We are carrying out essential tree maintenance and access work in order to make it safe for visitors.

 We want to make the woodland available for local schools to use for nature study.
 We will also make arrangements for people wishing to visit Turner’s Wood at other times.
-We are keen for Trust members living in or near Pelsall to get involved in looking after the reserve, so if you are interested, please contact Paul Stephenson at the Trust office.
+We are keen for Trust members living in or near Pelsall to get involved in looking after the reserve, so if you are interested, please contact Paul Stephenson on 0121 523 0094 at the Trust office.